Aurora Pulsed Radiation Simulator

-The Aurora Pulsed Radiation Simulator (also known as the Aurora flash x-ray simulator) is a 14 TW flash gamma-ray simulator that was designed to simulate the effects of a nuclear weapon's bremsstrahlung, or gamma radiation, pulses on military electronic systems.
+The Aurora Pulsed Radiation Simulator (also known as the Aurora flash x-ray simulator) was a 14-terawatt flash gamma-ray simulator, designed to simulate the effects of a nuclear weapon's bremsstrahlung, or gamma radiation, pulses on military electronic systems.
 It was built in 1971 by the U.S. Defense Atomic Support Agency (DASA), which eventually became the Defense Threat Reduction Agency, and the U.S. Department of Energy (DOE).

-More than 161 ft long and weighing at 1,450 tons, the Aurora Simulator was the first gamma radiation simulator of its size in the world at the time.
-It was also one of only four large machines in the United States that were built specifically to test complete nuclear weapons packages, with the other three being the Hermes I to III simulators at Sandia Base, New Mexico.
+The Aurora Simulator was more than 161 ft long and weighed 1,450 tons; it was the first gamma radiation simulator of its size in the world at the time.
+It was also one of only four large machines in the United States built specifically to test complete nuclear weapons packages, with the other three being the Hermes I to III simulators at Sandia Base, New Mexico.
 Situated at the Harry Diamond Laboratories (which later became a part of the Army Research Laboratory) in Adelphi, Maryland, it was used to test complete weapons electronics packages from the warheads of intercontinental ballistic missiles (ICBMs) to satellites.
 After more than 20 years of use during the Cold War, the Aurora Simulator was officially decommissioned and disassembled in 1996.

 In 1986, the Aurora facility set the world record for the largest amount of high-power microwave power generated from a virtual cathode oscillator.
 As a result, HDL was recognized by the American Defense Preparedness Association (ADPA) in 1987.

 History

-Following the use of the atomic bomb in World War II, studies on flash radiography found that field emission flash x-rays, which were previously used to analyze explosions, could simulate radiation from a nuclear bomb.
-Given this realization, the U.S. military began to prioritize the development of flash x-ray machines to test parts of missile packages during the 1960s.
+Following the use of the atomic bomb in World War II and subsequent development, it became clear that much of the damage they produce comes from powerful, short (sub-microsecond) pulses of various kinds of radiation.
+Exactly how this works depends, among other particulars, on where the bomb explodes: if it's inside some material, underground and even in air, a primary effect is a shock wave from the expanding bomb material (which, itself, remains more or less in place).
+However, x-rays with energies between about 1 and 10 MeV, which are least absorbed by materials, can radiate far outside the immediate region of the explosion even as they are gradually absorbed by the material they pass through.
+In air, they go just about 1000 times farther than they would in water.
+Since all the x-rays go at the light speed, their pulse shape reflects the explosion itself: much shorter than a microsecond.
+Sub-MeV radiation from a nuclear explosion may be more important in (empty) space.
+Given this realization, during the 1960s the U.S. military began to investigate whether military systems could be tested for their response to nuclear-weapon generated pulsed x-rays with flash x-ray machines.
+At the time these were fairly small, primarily used to take x-rays of fast-moving events such as explosives and bullets.